edu-mryo/Obsidian_UOL_CS/Introduction to Programming I ( Oct 2023 ) /Week 4 Drawing in 2D II/Week 4 Summary.md

 		--> What exactly is the issue ?
 What program ?
 How does it not work ?
 	- Good questions are detail oriented ( but not too much ) and clear with purpose of question
-		>"My Python code which intends to scrape website and ret"
+		>**"My Python code which intends to scrape website and return summary by using LLM is returning an error which I am not aware of.
+The error cod is xxx and I have checked the document which did not mention such an error.
+I use xxx and version is xxx.
+I have also attached the script."**